 Yellow Ribbon Program for GI Bill

-What the GI Bill Does
+What Does the GI Bill Do?

-Following the events of September 11, 2001, the Post-9/11 GI Bill was released in June of 2008.
+Following the attacks on Sept.
+11, 2001, and subsequent military action, Congress passed the Post-9/11 GI Bill in June 2008.

-What Do Eligible Recipients of The Yellow Ribbon Program Receive?
+What Do Eligible Recipients of the Yellow Ribbon Program Receive?

 Who Benefits from the Yellow Ribbon Program?

-- Are a dependent child using benefits transferred by a Veteran or a service member who has served for at least 36 months on active duty and qualifies at the 100% level
+- An active-duty service member who served at least 36 months on active duty

-Participating Colleges and Universities Requirements
+What Are Participating Colleges and Universities Required to Do?

 How Do I Apply for the Yellow Ribbon Program?